linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 22.05.2023 (announcement)
+- 👨‍💻👩‍💼📈 We're diving into creating our own accounting software!
+Have any must-have features in mind?
+Share your thoughts with us in the comments below! 💭 #accounting #softwaredevelopment #smallbusiness #entrepreneurship

+### 22.05.2023 (announcement Linkspreed Office)
+- 🚀 Big news from the Linkspreed team!
+We've designed a solid plan separating our video communication platform from our beloved Linkspreed office.
+Are you excited for the future of our tech? #Linkspreed #Office #VideoComm #TechNews 💭 What do you think the separation will mean for our users?
+Let us know!

 ### 22.05.2023 (announcement Linkspreed Franchise)
 - 🎉Exciting news!
 We've submitted a profile on FranchiseUNIVERSUM for our franchise system.
 Can't wait for our first franchisees to join us!
 Have you ever considered opening a franchise?
 Let us know in the comments 😊 #FranchiseOpportunities #BusinessGrowth 💼
 - https://github.com/linkspreed/General_Linkspreed/assets/102324985/278ebf30-be3a-4b94-8bf2-a3caf8a923c1